lakshikaa/German-Wizard/index.md

 <p>

-  <h2>This is the German flag: consisting of three horizontal stripes of black,red and gold.
-It was adopted in 1949.</h3>
+  <h2>This is the German flag.
+  Interesting Fact: It consists of three horizontal stripes of black,red and gold.
+It was adopted in 1949.</h2>

 <img src="img/german flag.png" style="width:65%;" />